top of page

 Welcome to the Ireland’s Great Hunger Museum of Fairfield’s collection of personal stories and firsthand accounts from the Great Hunger.

 In this section, we are proud to present a series of narratives that bring to life the experiences of individuals and communities from every county in Ireland during this tragic period in history.
-Each story has been meticulously researched and written by our own Loretto Leary, who has delved into historical records, letters, and diaries to uncover the voices of those who endured the famine.
+Each story has been meticulously researched and written by our own Loretto Horrigan Leary, who has delved into historical records, letters, and diaries to uncover the voices of those who endured the famine.
 Through these accounts, we aim to honor the memory of the millions who suffered, celebrate the resilience of the human spirit, and draw lessons for our present and future.

 We invite you to explore these stories, reflect on the personal and collective struggles of the past, and join us in commemorating the enduring legacy of the Irish people.